cuijianhua/gittest/readme.txt

 Hello,workld!
-I am a newer to git .
+I am a newer to git this is the second submit.